noahdotpy/mytoolbox/README.md

   - An image meant for developers

 - gts
-  - Tracks one version behind the current fedora version
+  - Tracks one version behind the current fedora version.
 - stable
-  - Tracks a few weeks behind latest with a more tested kernel
+  - Tracks a few weeks behind latest with a more tested kernel.
+Stable is also built weekly instead of the usual daily.
 - latest
-  - Tracks current fedora version
+  - Tracks current fedora version.

 ## Tags